ansin218/hugo-blog/content/travelogue/montenegro/best-places-to-visit-in-montenegro.md

 We visited this little place called Cetinje.
 Our guide took us a to a small shop where she wanted us to try the best Börek according to her.
 Costing only around 1 Euro, the Börek was really good; made having cheese filling and is a sizeable portion for just 1 euro.
 Unfortunately, I do not remember the place.
 After filling ourselves with some Börek, we walked around the city for a while and seeing different things.
 Here's a nice little church below.

 May be I have missed out on other places in Montenegro during this trip of mine but I will be back again to see the remaining ones and see Kotor once again.

-My friend, Sukanya has also written a blog covering different aspects of her trip to Montenegro which you can read here: <a href = "https://www.kanchalonka.com/travel/cats-of-montenegro/" target = "_blank">https://www.kanchalonka.com/travel/cats-of-montenegro/</a>